 If you have financial aid funds that exceed the charges on you RGV College account at the time of disbursement, you will receive a refund, which may be used to pay other education related expenses (Note: if subsequent charges are made to your account, you are responsible for paying them.
-You can get a report of your student account by visiting with the Cashier's Office at the school.)
+You can get a report of your student account by visiting the Student Portal located on the school's website or a representative from the Business Office at the school.)
 Refunds will be issued in the form of a paper check that will need to be picked up at the Business Office.

-If you have a negative balance on your student ledger account that means you have a credit balance and a refund will be issued to you.
+If you have a negative balance on your student ledger account that means you have a credit balance, and a refund will be issued to you.
 You will know that your refund has been generated when the negative credit balance goes to a zero balance and you see a transaction posted on your student account ledger that reads, "Refund Student Credit Balance".
 The institution has 14 days to issue the paper check to you.